 Pros of Using the Advantage Credit Account

-This is an ongoing line of credit, which means you can shop as much as you want within your credit limit.
+This is an ongoing line of credit, which means you can shop as much as you want within your credit limit, so you don’t have to take out a new online payday loan for each purchase.
 If you are a cardholder, Fingerhut will give you perks that aren’t available to other customers.

 You can set your own payment due dates to match your payment schedule.
 With good payment history, you’ll also have opportunities to increase your credit line and there will be offers of deferred payments on some purchases.